Policies & builtins¶

 Built-ins¶

-By supplying a different __builtins__
+By supplying a different __builtins__ dictionary, we can rule out

 unsafe operations, such as opening files: